Erectile dysfunctionImpotence; ED

 Vacuum Erection Devices

-Vacuum erection devices, also called vacuum constriction devices, are another option for men with erectile dysfunction.
+Vacuum erection devices, also called vacuum constriction devices, are another option for men with ED.
 They are available without prescription and have a high success rate, but are cumbersome and may be difficult to use for some men.
 They typically work as follows:

-- The man places the penis inside a plastic cylinder.
+- The man places his penis inside a plastic cylinder.

 - A vacuum is created, which causes blood to flow into the penis, thereby creating an erection.